Blog-Layout

 Photo by Antonioli

-von Lucia Afonso 30 Mai, 2023
+von Lucia Afonso 30.
+Mai 2023

 Lucia Afonso blickt auf die Internationalen Tanztage in Oldenburg zurück und berichtet von einem Hip-Hop Workshop mit der Comapgnie Zahrbat.

-von Ting Wang 16 Mai, 2023
+von Ting Wang 16.
+Mai 2023

 Ting Wang berichtet von ihrer ersten, aufregenden Tourneeerfahrung mit dem Beijing Dance Theater.

-von Katharina H. Sfaelos 02 Mai, 2023
+von Katharina H. Sfaelos 2.
+Mai 2023

 Katharina H. Sfaelos über ihre Erfahrungen mit dem Ballett Maribor und der Phantasiewelt Peer Gynt.

-von Franziska Grevesmuehl-Von Marcard 18 Apr., 2023
+von Franziska Grevesmuehl-Von Marcard 18.
+April 2023

 Franziska Grevesmühl-v.
 Marcard war zu Gast bei der Compagnie Rubberband und berichtet von ihrem Kurztrip nach Montréal.